Core concepts

 App Certificate

 An App Certificate is a unique key generated by the Agora Console to secure projects through token authentication.
 It is required, along with the App ID, to generate a token that proves authorization between your systems and Agora's network.
-App Certificates are used to generate Video SDK or Signaling authentication tokens.
+App Certificates are used to generate Cloud Recording authentication tokens.

-App Certificates should be stored securely in your backend systems.
+Store the App Certificate securely in your backend systems.
 If your App Certificate is compromised or to meet security compliance requirements, you can invalidate certificates and create new ones through the Agora Console.

 Tokens